FelipeMarra/flutter_chat_composer/README.md

 ## Creating the chat's state machine

 A chat bot is composed of states.
-Let's recreate a simple one that's in our example folder. <br>
+Let's recreate the simple one that's in our <a href="https://github.com/FelipeMarra/flutter_chat_composer/tree/main/example">example<a> folder. <br>
 First we'll declare our initial state and functions that we'll use to create our states isoladed:

 ``` dart